martinthomson/tmi/draft-thomson-tmi.md

 necessary.
 It is expected that protocols will need to use cryptography for this.

-New protocols should identify what intermediation is anticipated and provide technical mechanisms to guarantee conformance.
+New protocol designs therefore need to identify what intermediation is possible and what is desired.
+Technical mechanisms to guarantee conformance, where possible, are highly recommended.

 Modifying existing protocols to follow these principles could be difficult, but worthwhile.

 ## Prefer Services to Intermediaries {#prefer-services}